phillipcaudell/pattern-kit/README.md

 ## Getting Started
 - Download the project and have a play with the Demo app.
-- Include the PatternKit project in your workspace.
+- Embed the PatternKit.framework binary into your project.
-- Add libPatternKit to your build phases.
-- Add header search paths.
 - Import "PatternKit.h" where appropriate.

 ## Contributing